Narcissistic Love Patterns: Here Are Six Types To Look For

 Idealization stage

 Idealization can be common for those who live with NPD or NPD-related tendencies.
-For example: If you are in a relationship with someone who experiences NPD, they might often start the relationship with key phrases and kind words—such as: “You’re my soulmate,” or “I’ve never felt this way about anyone before.”
+For example: If you are in a relationship with someone who experiences NPD, they might often start the relationship with key phrases and kind words—such as “You’re my soulmate,” or “I’ve never felt this way about anyone before.”
 This love bomb stage can last weeks or months.
-As a result, the object of their affection may feel like they are being put on a pedestal, and this may initially bolster their self-image.
+As a result, the object of their affection may sense that they are being put on a pedestal, and this may initially bolster their self-image.
 The narcissistic partner then has someone who will stand by them and pay attention to them, feeding into their ego.

 Devaluation stage